 How to Brush Your Pet's Teeth

 After having a thorough cleaning, your older pet is now ready to begin having her teeth brushed at home.
 Don’t fret – it’s not as bad as you think it will be.
 Start slowly, and over time, you’ll wonder what you were so worried about!
 There are many ways to try to brush your pet’s teeth.
 The mainstay of tooth brushing involves the mechanical removal of daily plaque buildup.
 This can be achieved by using a pet tooth brush, but many people find a bristled finger brush makes the job a little easier.
 Pick up some toothpaste from your veterinarian – these are made specifically for pets, featuring flavors like poultry and fish (sounds gross to us, but they love it!).
+And yes, some pet toothpastes contain ingredients such as sorbitol, which can have a laxative effect - but that is not usually an issue unless it is consumed in large doses.

 Technically, you should brush your pet’s teeth twice a day for the best results.
 I am a realist, though, and I know that not all of us have the luxury of that much time.
 I just tell my clients to do their very best.
 Aim for twice a day, but any tooth brushing is better than no tooth brushing.